 Osaka-born, Paris-based artist Takesada Matsutani has developed his own distinct visual language, uniting organic materials and avant-garde aesthetics, for more than six decades.
-Organized with Olivier Renaud- Clément, ‘Combine’ is the artist’s first exhibition in NYC since 2015 and features new three-dimensional paintings.
-Presented on the fifth floor of the gallery’s 22nd street location, Matsutani’s most recent large-scale works bring together the bulbous, surreal and suggestive forms created from vinyl glue that he began incorporating in the early 1960s, when he was one of the youngest members of the radical Japanese avant-garde art collective Gutai, with the clearly defined shapes, lines, and vivid colors that appeared in his work from the 1970s.
-A selection of Matsutani’s earlier works will also be included in the exhibition, allowing visitors to trace the powerful evolution of the artist’s meditative and methodical practice, which remains loyal to the philosophy of Gutai.
+Organized with Olivier Renaud-Clément, ‘Combine’ features Matsutani’s most recent large-scale works that bring together the bulbous, surreal and suggestive forms created from vinyl glue as well as a selection of Matsutani’s earlier works, allowing visitors to trace the powerful evolution of the artist’s meditative and methodical practice, which remains loyal to the philosophy of Gutai.

 ‘Who decides if it’s good or bad?
 Me, then the public, or history?
 History decides.’
 In a new feature exploring at the physical matter of art-making, Ursula magazine invited filmmaker Lisa Rovner into the Paris studio of artist Takesada Matsutani to respond to a single material used by the artist.

 Matsutani’s oeuvre has been defined by his experimentation with unexpected materials and unusual techniques in pursuit of highly original visual effects.
 Inspired by the plastic quality of vinyl glue, the artist began working with this material in 1961 – when it first became widely available in Japan – and has gone on to master it, transforming this commonplace substance into something magical that straddles the line between painting and sculpture.